Permutation Equivariant Graph Framelets for Heterophilous Graph Learning: Experiments

 \subsection{Experiment on Synthetic Dataset}

 In \cite{ISGCN}, it has been theoretically shown that for a linear classifier, using $\b{A}_{rw}:=\b{D}^{-1}\b{A}$ to aggregate features has a lower probability to misclassify under the condition that the ``neighborhood class distributions'' are distinguishable.
-To elaborate, it assumes that for each node $i$ of class $y_i=c$, the neighbors of $i$ are sampled from a distribution $\mathcal{D}_{y_i}$, and the $\mathcal{D}_c$ are different.
+To elaborate, it assumes that for each node $i$ of class $y_i=c$, the neighbors of $i$ are sampled from a distribution $\mathcal{D}_{y_i}$, and the distributions $\mathcal{D}_c$'s are different.
 For heterophilous graphs, it is possible to fit the aforementioned condition as long as for each node of some class, the connection pattern with nodes from each class is different from the patterns of nodes of a different class.
 In other words, using simple neighborhood aggregation such as $\b{A}_{rw}\b{X}$ in GNNs still has the chance to achieve good performance for heterophilous graphs and the experiments in \cite{ISGCN} has empirically validated this statement.

 Following their observation, we are interested in how the neighborhood distribution $\mathcal{D}_{c}$ affects the performance of FSGNN and PEGFAN.
 We follow the way in \cite{ISGCN} and generate $4$-class heterophilous graphs with 3,000 nodes, fixed Gaussian features, and different neighborhood class distributions.
 The proportion of training, validation, and test set was set to 48\%, 32\%, and 20\%, respectively.
 We compare the performance of PEGFAN with FSGNN to demonstrate the ability of multi-scale extraction when our binary Haar graph framelet system is added.
 To emphasize the difference between graph framelets and $K$-hop aggregation, we \textbf{excluded} the feature matrix channel $\b{X}$ in the overall channels.
 A hyperparameter {$\gamma\in [0,1]$} indicates the tendency to sample edges from uniform neighborhood class distribution.
-Implementation details are the same as shown in the subsection for the benchmark datasets except that hyperparameter search range is reduced and $h$ is set to $4$, $8$, and $12$ (cf. \cref{fast1}).
+Consequently, larger $\gamma$ results in more indistinguishable neighborhood class distributions.
+Implementation details are the same as shown in the subsection for the benchmark datasets except that the hyperparameter search range is reduced and $h$ is set to $4$, $8$, and $12$ (cf. \cref{fast1}).
 More details of the synthetic dataset experiment are given in \cref{appen_d}.

 \cref{tab:normal1} collects results from the experiment following the procedure defined in \cref{appen_d}. \cref{tab:normal2} contains results of replacing features sampled Gaussian distributions with closer means, which are more similar for different classes and more difficult to classify.